A dataset and model for auditory scene recognition for hearing devices: AHEAD-DS and OpenYAMNet: Discussion

 \subsection{Next Steps}

 Future work can target three areas: the dataset, the model, and implementation details.
-The dataset is still relatively small compared to the likes of AudioSet and one finding is that transfer learning is essential to achieve reasonable performance.
+The dataset is still relatively small compared to the likes of AudioSet.
 Therefore, the next step is to collect more data for a new version of AHEAD-DS.
 More sound clips, more varied sound environments, and more varied recording equipment configurations ensures models trained using a future version of AHEAD-DS are more generalisable.

-We can improve the dataset by choosing scene labels in a systematic way.
-In this paper we only adopted labels from an existing study and looked at several studies which apply labels to sound clips.
-We found a lack of rigorous studies to explain why these labels are good choices.
+The dataset can be improved by choosing scene labels in a systematic way.
+In this paper class labels are adopted labels from an existing study.
+There is a lack of rigorous studies to explain why these labels are good choices.
 Examples such as \emph{speech in noise} seem very generic and \emph{one talker on subway platform} seem oddly specific.
-We have yet to determine the balance between labels being too specific or too generic, concerning the acoustic environments and listening contexts critical from an audiological perspective.
+The balance between labels being too specific or too generic are yet to be determined.
 This is important as good scene labels are crucial in hearing research, especially when conducting Ecological Momentary Assessment (EMA) \cite{holube2020ecological}.
 EMAs are common in hearing research and involve surveying participants in real-time, and scene recognition models can automate this process, saving time and reducing the participants' cognitive load.
 However, if these labels are ambiguous, inconsistent, or too broad/narrow, model accuracy will suffer, negating the benefits of automation and potentially increasing the burden on participants.

-We may be able to improve the results by making better use of the limited data in AHEAD-DS.
+It may be possible to improve the results by making better use of the limited data in AHEAD-DS.
 Speech and environment sounds can be left unmixed but standardised in the training set.
-More varied training data can be generated if they are mixed on-the-fly.
-So long as the test data is not mixed on-the-fly; results still remain comparable between test runs.
+More varied training data can be generated if mixed on-the-fly.
+So long as the test data is not mixed on-the-fly, results still remain comparable between test runs.

+It may be possible to achieve better results by using strong annotations with AHEAD-DS.
+Unlike weak annotations, strong annotations precisely mark the start and end times of each sound.